 Senate Republicans are right to question the plan's ability to put the Big Three automakers on a viable, sustainable path that protects the taxpayer’s investment.
 The underlying problem in all this is that the law already provides for judicial oversight of such matters in the bankruptcy courts.
 What is being proposed here is that the government make special concessions to the auto industry to walk them through a special bankruptcy program administered by a 'car czar,' rather than a judge as in a normal bankruptcy case.
 Our government will have a controlling stake in yet another significant portion of our economy.

 I understand that our nation’s auto companies are hurting, but the last thing these companies and our economy need is a multi-billion-dollar bailout that does nothing to reform the failing business model that put them in this position in the first place.

 For instance, GM is drowning under the high costs of their employee benefits.
 Due to the negotiation of long-term retirement and health packages, GM currently supports more retired employees than present employees.
 Because American automakers’ costs are so much higher than their competitors- an estimated $2000 more per car- their competitors are able to put in more extras without pricing their products out of the market.
 It's not that no Americans are buying cars; it's that foreign companies are producing cars that Americans want to buy.

-Senator Voinovich, an Ohio Republican who has been a strong advocate for an auto industry rescue, summed up our concerns over the proposed plan the best:“One of my concerns is that this bill doesn’t go far enough to secure viability plans from the auto companies that would best ensure that the money will be paid back to the taxpayers."
+Senator Voinovich, an Ohio Republican who has been a strong advocate for an auto industry rescue, summed up our concerns over the proposed plan the best:

 I'll keep you posted as things develop throughout the day and week.